nicoRogalski/cng-hello-backend/README.md

 - Trace and spanId in logs
 - Implement readiness and live checks

+### Error handling
+- Added general error handling and handler for gin.

 ### Pkg
 - Added pgk for public usage of default implementations for gin/jwt/oidc (Should be later generalized and outsourced)